keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/how-egui-works.md

 ```

 `eframe::run_native` is method for running `MyApp` on native window.
-The egui can run app on everywhere like native, browser.
+egui can run app on everywhere like native, browser.

 `eframe::run_native` also has role for painting the constructed UI.
 We will see `eframe::run_native` later.